Set up Feed Rules

 - From the second drop-down menu, select the operator for the condition.
 For example, “contains” or “does not equal”.

-- Then enter the value you’d like the condition to act upon.
-This might be a brand name, a price, or any other specific value you choose.
+- Then enter the value you’d like the condition to compare against.
+This may be a static value or a processed attribute value from your feed.

 To enter a second condition to be combined with the first, select AND.
 This can be anything, so long as it doesn’t contradict the first condition.
 If both of the conditions are valid, the operation will be applied.
 For example, you may apply the rule to shirts that are red AND size small.